-2. If the frozen pipe is in an area you can’t reach—like underground or in an interior wall—call a plumber.
+2. Call a plumber if the frozen pipe is in an area you can’t reach—like underground or in an interior wall.

-3. If you can access the frozen pipe, thaw it with warm air.
+3. Use warm air to help thaw the pipes if you can access the frozen pipe.
 You can use a hairdryer, heat tape, or a space heater, but don’t leave it unattended—it could catch fire.